j3xugit/RaptorX-3DModeling/README.md

 It is mainly tested on the Linux distribution CentOS (>6.0) and Python 2.7, but can work with Python 3 by creating a virtual environment.
 A version supporting Python 3 and tensorflow will be available in a few months.
 This package is also incorporated into our protein structure prediction web server at http://raptorx.uchicago.edu/, which is publicly available for both academia and industry.
-If you only want to predict structures for several protein sequences, it is more convenient to use our web server.
+If you only want to predict structures for several protein sequences, it is more convenient to use our web server instead of installing this package.

 * Version